Nobody gets left behind

 From 2020 we have witnessed tumultuous events throughout the world, including the COVID pandemic and the conflicts and upheaval in Ukraine, Afghanistan, Syria, the Middle East and Africa, which have had a huge and irreversible impact on society and the economy at both local and national levels.
 Playing an active role in the community, the MUSE team of therapists, musicians, teachers, software developers and volunteers is supporting families and assisting their integration into new communities in the UK.

 Jane Ebel – started her career in Russia in 1986, when she moved to Moscow to sell mini computers.
 She soon side-stepped into the voluntary sector and worked on a variety of health and social care projects in Moscow, the Urals and in neighbouring countries, including Uzbekistan, Kyrgyzstan, Tajikistan, Georgia, Armenia and the Baltic States.
-For the last 15 years, Jane has worked in Moldova, in the field of disability, early years inclusive education and communication through music.
+Between 2009 and 2020, Jane worked in Moldova, in the field of disability, early years inclusive education and communication through music.
 In 2017 she organised the first Marathon4All with Moldovan colleagues and was awarded an MBE for her work on disability in Moldova.

 What we do